mikolajgs/struct2sql/README.md

 # go-struct2sql

-Quick and dirty SQL query generator
+Quick and dirty code snippet that generate SQLite3 SQL queries from struct, eg. `CREATE TABLE` one.